 The course is organized into weeks and modules.
 Each week there will 1 or 2 learning modules to complete and possibly an activity or discussion of the week.
-There are a total of 20 modules which will be published over the course of the semester.
+There are approximately 20 modules which will be published over the course of the semester.
 Every module will have the same basic structure (objectives, content, activities, assessments).

 There will also be activities and assignments that are not self-contained within a module or week.
-These will be either a short "Activity of the Week", and/or an assignment that spans more than one week, typically projects that are assigned early in the course and are due at a later date or end of the course.
+These will be either an activity and/or an assignment that spans more than one week, typically projects that are assigned early in the course and are due at a later date or end of the course.